The Man of Steel (comics): Issue #1

-Issue Two
+Issue #2

 The next issue is set shortly after the first, where the costumed Superman debuts in Metropolis.
 Daily Planet managing editor Perry White assigns Lois Lane to get the full story on the new hero.
 In the meantime, Superman is all over Metropolis helping others, from stopping muggings to foiling bank robberies.
 After a series of failed attempts to even encounter him again, Lois decides to take a gamble and plunges her car into the harbor to lure Superman into the open.
 Her plan works, as Superman arrives and takes her back to her apartment.
 The pair have a quiet talk in which Superman vaguely reveals some details about himself, including confirming the name "Superman" that Lois gave him in her first article about him.
 Superman then departs, but not before asking Lois if she always carries an aqua-lung in her car.
-Lois finally has her scoop - the first sit-down interview with Superman - only to find out she's been beaten to the headline by the Daily Planets newest reporter: Clark Kent.
+Lois finally has her scoop – the first sit-down interview with Superman – only to find out she's been beaten to the headline by the Daily Planets newest reporter: Clark Kent.

 In this series, Lois Lane was written as an aggressive reporter and personality from the start, and she never expressed a desire to find out Superman's identity or that he might have an alter-ego.
 Lois was given reddish-brown hair.
 Although she is clearly attracted to Superman, Lois is depicted as a driven career woman, with no thoughts of matrimony.
 She was also responsible for coming up with the name "Superman", as in other media iterations of the character (such as the film Superman and animated television series Superman: The Animated Series).